-Covid-19 has had an effect on rental income and acquisitions and may continue to do so in 2022.
+Covid-19 has had an effect on rental income and acquisitions, as has the statutory rent freeze imposed in September 2022.
 The Board has considered the potential impact and has reviewed some scenario modelling showing the financial implications.
 The Board concluded that there were sufficient resources available to the LLP to withstand a reasonable level of negative impact on the rental income.